mwarning/openwrt-examples/README.md

 PKG_SOURCE_VERSION:=3028b87ee19e8550df6b9decc49733d595e0bd6e
 ```

-The source code can also be checked out from a remote git repository by branch, tag or commit id.
+The source code can also be checked out from a remote git repository by branch, tag or commit id:

-First part of a package Makefile:
+First part of an example package Makefile:
 ```
 include $(TOPDIR)/rules.mk